 The University of Manchester offers 27 scholarships (17 for full-time study and 10 for part-time study) available to students from Uganda, Ethiopia, Rwanda and Tanzania.
-Scholarships are available for pursuing postgraduate taught master’s degree level at the University of Manchester in the UK.
+The studentships are available for pursuing postgraduate taught master’s degree level at the University of Manchester in the UK.

 These University of Manchester scholarships cover full tuition fees, and for students who will be studying in Manchester, the award includes return international airfares, living expenses and visas.